 BPKM employs digital certificates to allow CMTSs to verify the binding between a CM's identity (encoded in an X.509 digital certificate's subject names) and its public key.
 The CMTS does this by validating the CM certificate's certification path or chain.
-This path will typically consist of three chained certificates: starting with the CM Certificate, the path leads to the certificate of the Manufacturer CA that issued the CM Certificate, and ends at the DOCSIS Root CA's self-signed certificate (Figure 9-2).
-Validating the chain means verifying the Manufacturer CA Certificate's signature with the DOCSIS Root CA's public key and then verifying the CM Certificate's signature with the public key of the Manufacturer CA.
+This path will typically consist of three chained certificates: starting with the CM Certificate, the path leads to the certificate of the Cablelabs CA or the Manufacturer CA that issued the CM Certificate, and ends at the DOCSIS Root CA's self-signed certificate (Figure 9-3).
+Validating the chain means verifying the CA Certificate's signature with the DOCSIS Root CA's public key and then verifying the CM Certificate's signature with the public key of the CA.

-^{20.} paragraph replaced per bpi-n-02008, 07/25/02, ab
+&lt;sup>51 Paragraph replaced per bpi-n-02008, 07/25/02, ab.